lsst-dm/dax_apdb_deploy/README.md

 A `-1` option can be specified to limit execution to a single host, first in the inventory list:

     ansible-pssh -i inventory-apdb_dev.yaml -d --playbook-dir=cassandra_cluster -1 "./nodetool status"

+By default `ansible-pssh` waits until execution of all commands completes to print their output.
+A `-f` option can be used to print output of the remote commands as soon as it appears, prefixing each line with the remote host name.

 ## Making backups